The video link below has been aimed primarily at WordPress Sites. But some of the content will be relevant for any photography website.

 <meta name=”description” content=”Getting image size right when exporting from Lightroom is not easily understood by beginners.
 Hopefully this article will help.“>

 This is a Google Search result.
 Notice it does not use the Meta Description.
 It takes some text from the third paragraph of the webpage.
+The <title> is not truncated.

 The Meta Description is less important than the content